BioNTech price target lowered to $122 from $132 at TD Cowen

-TD Cowen lowered the firm’s price target on BioNTech (BNTX) to $122 from $132 and keeps a Hold rating on the shares.
-The firm noted guidance remains intact and the Oncology pipeline is now the primary focus with multiple readouts from the mid/late-stage pipeline in Q4:24 and FY25.
+TD Cowen analyst Yaron Werber lowered the firm’s price target on BioNTech (BNTX) to $122 from $132 and keeps a Hold rating on the shares.
+The firm said results beat and guidance remained intact but the Oncology pipeline is now primary focus with multiple readouts from the mid/late-stage pipeline in Q4:24 and FY25.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>